Puerto Rico campaign: Battle of Asomante

 The American commanders decided to attack the trenches with artillery, while sending a large group to Barranquitas, from which they would try to attack the allied troops from the back.
 At 10:30 a.m.
-Captain R.D.
-Potts led part of the 3rd Wisconsin Volunteer Infantry Regiment through the central highway to Aibonito.
+Captain Ramsay D. Potts led part of the 3rd Wisconsin Volunteer Infantry Regiment through the central highway to Aibonito.
 Lieutenants Bliss and O'Hern led two units with similar equipment.
 At 1:00 p.m. the allied troops opened cannon fire as the Americans entered their range.
 Potts ordered the deployment of two batteries while O'Hern received orders from Commander Landcaster to set a cannon at a distance of a 100 yards to the vanguard's right.
 They intended to defeat a small group led by Captain Hernaíz.
 Shrapnel from allied cannon fire was falling close to Lancaster's location, and he asked Potts to help him by deploying a battery nearby.
 One of Hernaíz's Placensias cannons overheated, which forced him to order a temporary cease to the offensive.
 Landcaster believed that the opposition had been annihilated, ordered an advance.
 However, the allied fire was renewed, this time supported by Mauser rifle fire.
 The sudden attack caused confusion among some soldiers, who reported seeing a second Spanish unit nearby.
 Fearing that the allied units could capture the American equipment, Landcaster ordered a retreat.
 Lieutenant Hains was gravely injured by a Mauser bullet, being replaced by Sergeant John Long.
 Meanwhile, most of Potts' men fled the battlefield.
 In the crossfire the allied forces overpowered the American infantry, using Mauser fire to disorganize their artillery, during which time four American officials were gravely injured including Long, Lieutenant Harris, Captain E.T.
-Lee and Corporal Oscar Sawanson.
+Lee and Corporal Oscar Swanson.
 Private Frederick Yough, Corporal August Yank, George J. Bruce and Private Sices also received injuries, with Yough subsequently dying.
-Harris' position was filled by O'Hern, while Sawanson was fatally shot while trying to support the artillery.
+Harris' position was filled by O'Hern, while Swanson was fatally shot while trying to support the artillery.
 In total the allied units had only an injured artillery man, while the American side had two dead and five injured.
 Wilson's camp was the first to receive a telegram from General Miles notifying him that the war had ended.
 The Americans sent Bliss to Asomante, but Nouvilas refused to suspend the hostilities after receiving a telegram from Macías denying any peace treaty.
 All military actions in Puerto Rico were supposed to be suspended on August 13, after President William McKinley and French Ambassador Jules Cambon, acting on behalf of the Spanish government, signed an armistice whereby Spain relinquished its sovereignty over the territory of Puerto Rico.
 However a final engagement took place on the same day.